Notes from the underground

 Rememberably, I used to teach logic and philosophy in a local university, but I now enjoy messing with this site and trying to figure stuff out.
 There is too much of it.
 Apart from mind and body, there is probability, and colour, and causation, and time, and existence, and money, and people, and power, and counterfactual conditionals, and why the packet nasi lemak nowadays got no timun.
 Why?

 I discovered philosophy when I was twenty-one and never looked back.
 Duck finally found water and I cannot even begin to describe what the subject did for me.
-If you’re looking for a good introduction to the subject, this one did something for me.

 I also had many reliable teachers at all levels to whom I am very grateful.
 I hope that some people will find this site useful in return.